sagararathi/sagararathi.github.io/blog/t1-git-blog.md

 Why use GitHub to store your code?

-[Answer] Following reasone one should store code at GitHub
+[Answer] Following reasone one should store code at GitHub <br>
-		1) Having greater choice of version control.
+		1) Having greater choice of version control.<br>
-		2) Can easly collaborating code with team and avoid Overwriting of code.
+		2) Can easly collaborating code with team and avoid Overwriting of code.<br>
-		3) Easy Tracking of changes made to file by whom and when.
+		3) Easy Tracking of changes made to file by whom and when.<br>
-		4) Rollback to previous version in bad code sitution.
+		4) Rollback to previous version in bad code sitution.<br>
-		5) Can create private repositories as wanted.
+		5) Can create private repositories as wanted.<br>